-The Prairie exam costs $100.00 (Cdn.) and the International exam costs $175.00 (USF).
-The Int'l fee will be converted to Cdn. funds according to the currency exchange rate at the time registration opens.
-If a person wrote either of the exams in the previous year, and was unsuccessful, the rewrite cost for the Prairie exam will be $50.00 (Cdn.), however, the Int'l fee remains the same.
+The Prairie exam costs $100.00 (Cdn.) and the International exam costs $195.00 (Cdn.).
+If a person wrote either of the exams in the previous year and was unsuccessful, the rewrite cost for the Prairie exam will be $50.00 (Cdn.), however, the Int'l fee remains the same.

 What are the CCA study manuals?
 How much are they?